guccigamp/ForReal-Rental-Research-RPA/README.md

 ```

 ## Usage
-- Upon running the script, the ForReal-Rental-Research-RPA tool will launch a Chrome browser and navigate to ForRent.com.
+- Upon running the script, the ForRent-Rental-Research-RPA tool will launch a Chrome browser and navigate to ForRent.com.
 - It will scrape the rental listings, extract the desired details, and populate them into the configured Google Form.
 - You can monitor the progress and view the results in the Google Form.